Module tf.advanced.highlight

 colorMap: dict

-Member `i` of `tup` should be highlighted with color `colorMap[i]`.
+Member `i` of `tup` should be highlighted with colour `colorMap[i]`.

 condenseType: string